JacobWeisenburger/zod_utilz/README.md

 Always open to ideas.
 Positive or negative, all are welcome.
 Feel free to contribute an [issue](https://github.com/JacobWeisenburger/zod_utilz/issues) or [PR](https://github.com/JacobWeisenburger/zod_utilz/pulls).

 ## Yet another library
 You might not want to install yet another library only to get access to that one [Util](#utilz) you need.
 No worries.
 Feel free to copy and paste the code you need into your project.
-It won't get updated when this library gets updated, but it will reduce your bundle size. :D.
+It won't get updated when this library gets updated, but it will reduce your bundle size. :D

 Perhaps in the future there will be a way to install only the [Utilz](#utilz) you need.
 If you know how to do this, please [let me know](https://github.com/JacobWeisenburger/zod_utilz/issues).